 Bangalore’s most beautiful building is a relatively re-cent addition to the city, built between 1954 and 1958 to house the state legislature and secretariat.
 The sprawling granite structure was designed in the Indo-Dravidian style, studded with pillars and carved ledges and topped with a central dome that’s crowned, in turn, with a golden four-headed lion, emblem of the great 3rd-century BC Buddhist king Ashoka.
 The interior is not open to visitors.
 Facing the Vidhana Soudha head-on across the street is another of Bangalore’s attractive public buildings, the pillared, red-brick High Court of Karnataka, built in 1885 as the seat of the then-British government.

-For more travel related information on Bengaluru and other tourist spots in Karnataka, Contact Swan Tours, One of the leading Tour Operators in Delhi, India.
+For more information on Tourist sightseeing places in Bangalore and other tourist spots in Karnataka, Contact Swan Tours, One of the leading Tour Operators in Delhi, India.